Tracking Code Breaches

 Tracking and reporting on compliance with the Codes’ requirements is a core function and provides transparency regarding our Code administration work.
 We assess all Code breaches we confirm according to our consideration of five factors to determine which breaches, and how many of them, have been found in the context of the complaint in which they were raised.

-CCTS tracks and reports on compliance with Code requirements in respect of “customers”, not “consumers.”
+The CCTS generally tracks and reports on compliance with Code requirements in respect of “customers”, not “consumers.”
 The “customer” is determined by reference to the specific definition in the relevant Code, as interpreted, and is generally the person who is liable for payment for the service.
-Additionally, CCTS tracks and reports on issues relating to TVSP Code requirements in respect of “consumers”, as the term may be defined.
+However, the CCTS will track and report on compliance with the specific sections of the TVSP Code that reference consumers in circumstances where the “consumer” becomes a “customer” by entering into a contract with the TVSP.
+The same applies to circumstances where existing TV customers accept an offer for new TV services from their TVSPs.
+Additionally, the CCTS tracks and reports on issues relating to TVSP Code requirements in respect of “consumers”.